Take a Hike. Do it Right.

 If you can talk while you are walking, you are walking at the perfect speed.
-When you huff and puff, your legs, your digestive system, your whole body does not get enough oxygen to function efficiently.
-Your energy reserves get used up very quickly with this type of metabolism (anaerobic – without enough oxygen), and it creates a lot of waste products.
-These waste products make your legs feel heavy and make you feel sick.
+When you huff and puff, your body doesn't get enough oxygen, which can deplete your energy reserves and make your legs feel heavy.
+You may even feel sick.

-A break of five to seven minutes every 30 to 60 minutes can remove approximately 20 to 30 percent of the waste products that have built up in your legs while hiking.
-Sit down and prop your legs up above the level of your heart and let gravity help drain these metabolic waste products out of your legs.
+A break of five to seven minutes every 30 to 60 minutes can remove about 20–30 percent of metabolic waste that would have built up in your legs while hiking, making them feel heavy and sluggish.
+Sit down and prop your legs up above the level of your heart and let gravity help drain that metabolic waste out of your legs.

 Eat some food, drink some fluids, and take this break time to really enjoy and appreciate the view.
 These efficient breaks can really recharge your batteries.
 In the long run, these breaks will not slow you down.